chnm/hearing-the-americas-map/README.md

 `npm start`

-Compile JS files for production:
+Compile JS and CSS files for production, which produces a single `index.html` file in `dist/` that we can embed in an Omeka S HTML block:

-`npm run build`
+`npm run compile`

 Watch JS files for local development: